sophiariley/dreamscape/README.md

 share trips they have been on in hopes that everyone finds destinations to travel to tha they otherwise might not have chosen.

-Your audience for the Readme.md are other developers who are joining your team.
-Specifically, the file should contain detailed instructions that any developer can follow to install, compile, run, and test your project.
-These are not only useful to new developers, but also to you when you have to re-install everything because your old laptop crashed.
-Also, the teachers of this class will be following your instructions.

 ## External Requirements

 List all the stuff the reader will need to install in order to get you app to